open-contracting-extensions/ocds_budget_and_spend_extension/examples/integration.md

 ### Making links

-Where the systems used to publish OCDS data and Budget/Spending data for public consumption provide RESTFul URI structures then it may be possible to construct links that help users navigate between budget, contracting and spend systems.
+Where the systems used to publish OCDS data and Budget/Spending data for public consumption provide RESTful URI structures then it may be possible to construct links that help users navigate between budget, contracting and spend systems.

 For example:

-* a budget system may support querystring parameters for each classification in order to filter the information it displays, such that a URI could be constructed that links from contracting data to the budget information.
+* a budget system may support query string parameters for each classification in order to filter the information it displays, such that a URI could be constructed that links from contracting data to the budget information.

 > E.g. http://budget.example.gov/details?Year=2017&Economic=Goods&Func=EQ01&Team=ED01-FAC&Dept=ED01